-AR-334 TYPOGRAPHY
+AR-334 DYNAMIC TYPE AND MOTION GRAPHICS

 The fundamentals of typography will be discussed.
 This will include an overview of the technology and history of text.
 Much of the course will be dedicated to the development of skills related to the design of typography.
 Students will become proficient in the use of vector graphics and understand how size, form, and layout affect legibility.
 Additionally, assignments will demonstrate how typography acts as a means of communication and a vehicle for expression.
 Does not satisfy Fine Arts Core Curriculum.
+This course was previously titled "Typography."
 No prerequisites.
 Three credits.